-© 2020 Committee for the Coordination of Statistical Activities All rights reserved worldwide This publication is copyrighted under the Creative Commons Attribution 3.0 IGO license.
-The designations employed and the presentation of material on any map in this work do not imply the expression of any opinion whatsoever on the part of the United Nations concerning the legal status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.
+© 2020 Committee for the Coordination of Statistical Activities.
+Some rights reserved

+This publication is copyrighted under the Creative Commons Attribution 3.0 IGO license.

+The designations employed and the presentation of material on any map in this work do not imply the expression of any opinion what-soever on the part of the United Nations or other contributing organizations concerning the legal status of any country, territory, city or area or of its authorities, or con-cerning the delimitation of its frontiers or boundaries.
+Dotted and dashed lines on maps represent approximate border lines for which there may not yet be full agreement.

 The publication has not been formally edited.